herumi/mcl/api.md

 void mclBn_verifyOrderG1(int doVerify);
 void mclBn_verifyOrderG2(int doVerify);
 ```
 - verify if `doVerify` is 1 or does not.
-The default parameter is 1.
+The default parameter is 0 because the cost of verification is not small.
-- The cost of verification is not small, so set `doVerify = 0` carefully if necessary.
+- Set `doVerify = 1` if considering subgroup attack is necessary.
 - This is not thread safe.

 ## Setter / Getter